stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 title: "AWS Security Token Service Storage Locations"
 layout: article
 excerpt: Follow these steps to set up STS Storage Locations and use them to access your S3 data directly.
-category: admin-and-settings
+category: managing-data
 ---

-Using AWS Security Token Service (STS), Synapse can securely grant you temporary AWS credentials with access to data directly in S3.
+Using AWS Security Token Service (STS), Synapse can securely grant you temporary AWS credentials to access data directly in S3.
 This can be useful if you want to:

 * Transfer data in bulk
 * Allow your compute cluster to read S3 objects using the S3 APIs

 All of which you can now do with minimal overhead from Synapse.

+There are a few important considerations when determining whether to enable STS on Synapse managed storage compared to external storage with an S3 bucket.
+With Synapse managed storage, permissions to access are read-only thus data is only accessible to download or compute on directly once STS is enabled.
+Alternatively, read-only and read-write permissions can be granted on external storage allowing for data to be manipulated directly with the AWS command line interface.
+Subsequently, connections to Synapse can be updated if data is changed.
+In some cases, this workflow is preferable.

 {% include note.html content="You can only create STS Storage Locations on an empty folder.
 This is to ensure consistency between the STS Storage Location and the Synapse folder." %}

-## Synapse-Managed STS Storage Locations
+## Synapse Managed STS Storage Locations

-You can create an STS Storage Location using Synapse storage.
-Synapse will store the files for you, but you can still get temporary S3 credentials, scoped to just the files and folders within your STS Storage Location.
+You can create an STS storage location using Synapse storage.
+Temporary S3 credentials will grant you access to the files and folders scoped to your STS storage location.

 {% include note.html content="For Synapse storage, you can request read-only permissions through STS, but not write permissions.
-You can only add or modify files in Synapse storage through Synapse." %}
+Therefore, you can only upload or modify existing files in Synapse storage through the Synapse website or clients." %}

-To set up the STS Storage Location using Synapse storage, first make sure you have an empty Synapse folder, then run the following code:
+To set up the STS storage location using Synapse storage, first make sure you have an empty Synapse folder, then run the following code:

 ##### Python